ESSICS/XAOS/xaos.ui.module/README.md

 ```

+## Tree Controls and Utilities

 ### Tree Directory Monitor

-TreeDirectoryMonitor combines a DirectoryWatcher, a TreeDirectoryModel, and a
+_TreeDirectoryMonitor_ combines a DirectoryWatcher, a TreeDirectoryModel, and a
 TreeDirectoryAsynchronousIO.
 The added value of this combination is that the
 tree model is updated automatically to reflect the current state of the
 file-system, and the application can distinguish file-system changes made via